CaciocavalloSilano/caciocavallo/README.md

 testCompile 'com.github.caciocavallosilano:cacio-tta:1.+'
 ```

-2. Run your test with CacioTestRunner
+2. Run your test
 Add the following annotation to your test class:

-`@RunWith(CacioTestRunner.class)`
+`@CacioTest`

-If you are using AssertJ Swing and want to take advantage of its additional capabilities (create screenshots on failure, run tests in EDT, etc), use this instead:
+If you don't want to take a screenshot on failure using AssertJ Swing, use this:

-`@RunWith(CacioAssertJRunner.class)`
+`@ExtendWith(CacioExtension.class)`

 These annotations will make your test run in a Cacio-tta virtual screen environment